Symptoms of Multiple Sclerosis You Can’t See

 3. Cognitive dysfunction affects high-level brain functions such as memory, attention/concentration, the ability to solve daily problems, understand and use language, and process information from different senses.
 Impaired cognition affects 50-65 percent of those living with MS and is another major reason for leaving the workforce early.

-Although MS can be debilitating both mentally and physically, working with an experienced rehabilitation team including physical, occupational, and speech language therapies can help manage symptoms and improve quality of life at any physical level.
-Sheltering Arms has both neurological-certified and MS-certified specialists who can put together a care plan to help those living with MS. Click here to request an appointment today.
+Although MS can be debilitating both mentally and physically, working with an experienced rehabilitation team, including physical, occupational, and speech therapy, can help manage symptoms and improve quality of life at any physical level.
+Sheltering Arms Institute has a multiple sclerosis rehabilitation program led by neurological-certified and MS-certified specialists who can put together a care plan to help those living with MS. Click here or call (804) 764-1000 to request an appointment today.

 Share This Post: